sephynox/bitcoin-statistics/README.md

 Run a statistical analysis of the Bitcoin blockchain to answer the following questions:

-1. How often does the Bitcoin network see two consecutive blocks mined more than 2 hours apart from each other?
+1. How often does the Bitcoin network see two consecutive blocks mined more than 2 hours apart?
 2. How many times has the above happened so far in the history of Bitcoin?

 ## Setup